malie.io Pokémon Trading Card Game export format

 FUTURE

-This is a Paradox Pokémon (or Trainer), Future type.
+This is a “Future” Paradox Pokémon/Trainer.
 The card says “FUTURE” (or the localized equivalent) on the right-hand side of the art window.

 "tags": ["FUTURE"]